kevinboone/jpegtofb/README.md

 In slideshow mode, you can send a `USR1` signal to skip the wait, and go straight to the next picture.

+`jpegtofb` will not change the aspect ratio of an image, which is very ugly.
+It either fits the image to the width of the framebuffer, or the height.
+There is no foolproof way to figure out in advance which method will be best -- it depends on the images.

 ## Limitations